statful/statful-client-nodejs/readme.md

 # Statful Client for NodeJS #

-NodeJS Client to send metrics to Statful
+NodeJS client for sending metrics to Statful

 ## Installation